Disploy/disploy/apps/docs/docs/Guide/getting-started/introduction.md

 :::warning

-We're still in development, and packages are published to NPM every 12 hours to the `@dev` tag.
+We're still in development, and packages are published to npm every 12 hours to the `@dev` tag.
 You can view our [v1.0.0 milestone](https://github.com/Disploy/disploy/milestone/1) to see what features are planned for the first release and their current status.

 :::